What Are Musculoskeletal Disorders?

 All of these machines can help prevent you from gaining a Work-Related Musculoskeletal Disorder by reducing the amount of weight you lift and stress you place on your body.

 It is extremely important to be aware of your body and what it is telling you.
-If you start to have aches and pains because of a certain task at work inform your manager or try to adjust your workstation in order to fit your needs better and prevent these aches and pains.
-Do not let the aches and pains go unattended to!
+If you start to have aches and pains because of a certain task at work inform your manager or try to adjust your workstation to fit your needs better and prevent these aches and pains.
+Do not let the aches and pains go unattended!
 Or by the time you do, do something about them it may be too late.
 Keep in mind the advice given in this blog post and make sure you are not accidentally causing yourself long-term pain when you can prevent it.

 Do you have a Musculoskeletal Disorder?
 Do you know someone who has one?
 Or do you have any additional advice you want to add?